Sensitivity analysis on chaotic dynamical system by Non-Intrusive Least Square Shadowing (NILSS): Numerical aspects of NILSS

 In this section, we first address the numerical stability of the algorithm by rescaling $ v^{*\perp} $ and $ W^\perp $ after every short segment of time $\Delta T$.
 Then, we discuss the criterion for determining the number of homogeneous solutions $M$ and segment length $ \Delta T $.
-Finally, we provide a walk-through of the NILSS algorithm.